mozilla/fxa/features/proposed/FxA-99-improved-login-notification/README.md

       and a timestamp.
 * [ ] The location information is determined by geo-lookup of IP address.
 * [ ] The location information displays both city and country name if these can be determined with reasonable confidence.
+Language to indicate approximation is `estimated`.
 * [ ] The location information displays just the country name if no city information can be determined with reasonable confidence.
 * [ ] The location information is not displayed